nayeemmz/cmsc426Spring2021/hw1.md

 For each section of the homework, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
 You must include the following details in your writeup:

 - Your understanding of eigenvectors and eigenvalues
-- Outlier rejection for each dataset
+- Reducing overfitting for each dataset
 - Limitation of ridge regression